flutils/frontline-registry-cleaner/README.md

 1. [VC++ Redistributable (x86)](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)
 2. [.NET Framework 4.8+](https://dotnet.microsoft.com/download/dotnet-framework/net48)

 When running the app on a client machine, you will need to an `x86` version of VC++ redistributable.

-It does not seem to matter which version of VC++ you use, as long as it is `x86` compatible.
+It does not seem to matter which version you use, as long as it is `x86` compatible.
 We found that without it, the app will fail citing `FLCleanEngine.dll` being unavailable.

 ---